DevExpress/devextreme-documentation/concepts/05 UI Components/Diagram/10 Data Binding/40 Optional Binding Expressions.md

     </tr>
 </table>

-You can set a binding option to a name of a data source field that provides item values, or to an expression that returns a constant value or calculates a value in runtime based on conditions.
+You can set a binding property to a name of a data source field that provides item values, or to an expression that returns a constant value or calculates a value in runtime based on conditions.

 ![Diagram - Data Bound Diagram](/images/diagram/data-bound-diagram.png)